-The Medical Research Experience (MRE) Course is open for enrollment on a continuing basis throughout 2018 (as space permits).
+The Medical Research Experience (MRE) Course is open for enrollment on a continuing basis throughout the year (as space permits).
 Individuals seeking enrollment into this Course are invited to complete & submit the online Course Admission Application Form found below.
 All applications will be responded to within 1-2 days.

 Additional Course Information:

 This is a fully online course, in which students utilize their personal or public internet-enabled computer to access the course's online classroom to gain access to the 3 course-assignments.
 Course-faculty communicate with students via email to help ensure that each student is accessing and successfully completing course-assignments.

 This course is self-paced, meaning that the student completes the 3 course-assignments at a pace that they are comfortable with.

 Assignment 3 of this course involves the student independently conducting a literature-based, scientific medical research project with the constructive feedback & guidance of their course advisors (students use internet-based biomedical research tools provided by the US National Library of Medicine to conduct a research project).
 The scientific research project students conduct in this course is a component of a larger multi-person & multi-institutional research program that aims to discover new therapies for human aging-associated diseases (cancer, atherosclerosis, cataracts, neurodegeneration, osteoporosis, & arthritis).
 This research program will publish at least 2 papers within 12 months in 1 or more peer-reviewed scientific journals.
 The student's name would be listed as an author on at least 1 one of them during that 12 month period, and s/he will be credited for conducting a portion of the research.
 The main purpose of such publications is to share & document the scientific work of our faculty & students in a formal peer-review-mediated manner that is available to the public for constructive use to advance human health.